gliu20/gliu20.github.io/programming/_posts/2022-04-19-a-javascript-developer-s-guide-to-contributing-to-firefox.md

 image_alt: Firefox
 ---

-> **Note** While I've done my best to make sure the content here is correct, there may be slight inaccuracies.
+> **Note** that while I've done my best to make sure the content here is correct, there may be slight inaccuracies.
+At time of publishing, there isn't much documentation on the inner workings of modules in Firefox, but I'm planning on sending in a patch to the official Firefox docs.

 This is just going to be a quick tutorial to getting started with contributing to the Javascript parts of Firefox.
 I guess in a way, this would be *a what I wish I knew when I started [creating patches for Firefox](https://firefox-source-docs.mozilla.org/contributing/contribution_quickref.html#to-submit-a-patch)*, or *what I wished the [Firefox source docs](firefox-source-docs.mozilla.org/) covered*.

-# Overview of files
+# Overview of f'iles
 Firefox's Javascript files are organized into js modules `.jsm` and regular js `.js` files. `.js` files are generally used for visible content and often associated with a `.xhtml` file.
 By contrast, `.jsm` files define a bunch of functions which can be used by other modules or `.js` files.

 Javascript files of both types can be found in the `browser` folder and `toolkit`.
 There might be more js files elsewhere, but I haven't worked with them yet.